 There’s something special about locally crafted jams, honey, nut butters, salsa, dressing, condiments and more.
-While it might be a stretch to say they’re better nutritionally, it’s fair to say that the emotional boost of knowing you’re supporting someone in your community and enjoying something out of the ordinary is worth it.
+They’re not necessarily better nutritionally, but you get to support someone in your community and share something out of the ordinary.

 6. Good chocolate

 Similarly, who doesn’t love quality chocolate?
-While studies connecting chocolate to heart health aren’t based on the most robust evidence, we can just enjoy it for pleasure, right?
+While studies connecting chocolate to heart health aren’t based on the most robust evidence, there is some evidence of benefit, and we can just enjoy it for pleasure, right?
 For gifting, a locally crafted, handcrafted creation is sure to please.

-As with the chocolate, why not treat your loved one to something over and above everyday cheese, especially since we won’t be indulging in fancy cheese at holiday parties all month long?
+As with the chocolate, why not treat your loved one to something over and above everyday cheese?
+A little cheese can absolutely be part of a heart-healthy eating pattern.
+(See here for why.)

 8. Spice sets

 Eating with heart health in mind means more home-cooked food, and high quality spices can really elevate it.

 Like many specialty items on this list, they’re pricier, which is what makes them a great gift for the enthusiastic cook.
 Not sure what to buy?
 Curated collections might be the answer.

 |Find it locally at… Silk Road Spice Merchant, who offers “a complete selection of top-quality whole and ground spices, dried herbs, dried chiles and chile powders, and our own hand-blended spice mixtures and rubs.”

 Shop online or in person at 1403A 9th Avenue S.E. or the Calgary Farmers’ Market.
 (There is also a store in Edmonton.)